 Terms & Conditions

--Pick up and Delivery: We charge $140.00 round trip every dollar of which goes to my driver this works out to be a loss to me as it takes time from my day to orchestrate it.
-Trucks cost money so do trailers, registration, insurance, fuel, maintenance on that truck, and trailer and drivers like to be paid as well.
+-Pick up and Delivery: We charge $140.00 round trip, every dollar of which goes to my driver.
+This works out to be a loss to me, as it takes time from my day to orchestrate it.
+Trucks cost money, so do trailers, registration, insurance, fuel, maintenance on that truck and trailer, and drivers like to be paid as well.

 -Shop fee: as of 12/02/24 there is a $10.00 Shop fee added to each repair ticket This is to alleviate some of the costs in products and labor that don't make it to invoices, increased shipping charges, payment service fees, parts stock, business software, website charges, tools, computers, and the overall cost of owning a repair shop.

--Taxes: I pay taxes the same as everyone else, you will pay taxes here as well.
+-Taxes: I pay taxes the same as everyone else; you will pay taxes here as well.

 Justin James King